jmcantrell/arch-bootstrap/README.md

 ### `subvolumes`

 This file, if it exists, defines the extra [btrfs subvolumes][btrfs-subvols] that will be created.

+If it's executable, it should output one subvolume mapping per line to stdout.
+If it's a regular file, it should contain one subvolume mapping per line.

 Every line must be of the form:

 ```
 name /path/to/subvolume
 ```

-The root subvolume should not be included in this file, as it is not optional.
+The root subvolume should not be included, as it is not optional.
 It will always be created and mounted at `/` (`INSTALL_DIR` or `/mnt/install` during installation).

 ### `packages`

-This file, if it exists, defines the extra packages that will be installed on the new system, one package per line.
+This file, if it exists, defines the extra packages that will be installed on the new system.

+If it's executable, it should output one package per line to stdout.
+If it's a regular file, it should contain one package per line.

 Aside from these extra packages, only the packages necessary for a functional system will be installed.

 ### `install`